STAR: SocioTechnical Approach to Red Teaming Language Models: Limitations

 \section{Limitations}

+However, STAR is limited by the cognitive load that human raters can absorb -- here, we use at most five parameters, and the demographic group parameter is at most a two-way intersection\footnote{For even more comprehensive coverage it would have been ideal to red team more complex demographic intersections that may affect model performance in the context of social harms, such as sexual orientation, religion, disability status or age.
+However introducing highly complex intersections to a prompt would have placed a high cognitive burden on red teamers.
+Future work may explore red teaming against these demographic labels.} Specialised expert red teamers may find it harder to leverage their expertise when constrained by parameterised instructions.
+In such cases the parameterised instructions can be used as inspiration, providing starting points or prompting the consideration of specific themes, rather than a rigid requirement.

-However, STAR is limited by the cognitive load that human raters can absorb - here, we use maximally five parameters.
-A different limit may apply to automated red teamers.
-In our particular use of STAR, we attack the model only in English language, against specific harm areas and with specific demographic labels (gender, race).
+In our particular use of STAR, we attack the model only in English, against specific harm areas and with specific demographic labels (gender, race).
 This limited charting of the attack surface serves to highlight model failures in this area but cannot speak to model failures in other domains.

+The high-dimensional embedding used for the UMAP may be influenced by stylistic differences between model responses, as well as between real-world users and red teamers.
+Furthermore, one of the statistical assumptions of UMAP is that the data is uniformly distributed over the underlying manifold, which is most likely not the case in red teaming efforts as red-teamers discover strategies that work or don't work.

 Despite careful and detailed instructions, we find some clustering of dialogues that do not seem to mirror real-world innocuous use (as indicated in the real-world dialogue dataset).
 This may in part be due to limited interaction methods in our task design - for example, we do not permit certain actions that may be possible in real-world use of generative AI systems, such as uploading documents for the language model to ingest.
 In particular, we note that none of the projected red teaming approaches overlap entirely with flagged instances of real-world user-AI-interactions.
 This suggests that more work is needed to ensure broad coverage of real-world failures in a red teaming setup.
+Finally, the comparison of STAR to prior approaches relies on previously released datasets rather than careful experimental variation and ablation.
+Future work may systematically study the impacts of methodological innovations in red teaming, such as those introduced in STAR.